kavolorn/VK-ANE/README.md

 license key (where you can have up to 3 ids).

 So let's configure this demo for your own vk application.

+### Be sure about application id

+Please check if your IDE adds prefix "air." or suffix ".debug" for application ID.
+If so, demo won't work.

+See how to disable it [here](https://github.com/kavolorn/VK-ANE/issues/2#issuecomment-86448177).

 ### Application registration process